 About Steve Jobs : Whenever I think of Steve Jobs, every innovation and technological advancement seems believable and doable (A person with an average intelligence like me finds internet, space travel and even mobile technologies mind-boggling, so what!).
 He was a creative genius and path-breaking innovator who co-founded Apple Inc and ignited the PC revolution, transformed the world of computing devices and changed the way people listen to music.

 Book Review : It is an intriguing yet an objective and balanced account of Steve Job’s life.
-The book engagingly delves into early years of Steve Jobs, his partnering with the other Steve, the evolution of Apple, his contest with Microsoft CEO, his dealings with his employees, his associations with the stakeholders, his personal life and much more.
+The book delves into early years of Steve Jobs.
+His partnering with the other Steve, the evolution of Apple, his contention with Microsoft CEO, his relationship with the stakeholders and much of professional life has been covered in the book.
+You’ll get to know what kind of a boss he was and his management style.
 You’ll navigate through his nuances as a social person and his intellectual prowess as a designer.
-Like it ends up happening with every great book, once you are done with this one, Steve Jobs will no more remain a mere Co-founder of the beloved Apple, but a person you know.
+What is an autobiography without delving into personal space.
+So you have a bit of that as well.
+Like it ends up happening with every great autobiography, Steve Jobs will no more remain a mere Co-founder of Apple, but a person you have known.

 3. John Nash : A Beautiful Mind